jim-at-jibba/dtc/README.md

 ### File Share

-> Ephemeral file sharing, the link provides will expire, after a given time or when the file is downloaded.
+> Ephemeral file sharing, the link provided will expire, after a given time or when the file is downloaded.
+Makes use of [https://file.io](file.io)

 Note that there's a limit of 100mb on files